valentyntymku/moonshot/docs/user-guide/cli.md

 ## `moonshot update`

-Update an environment with the latest local CloudFormation template, and any Parameter updates specified via `--answer-file` or `--parameter`.
+Update an environment with the latest local CloudFormation template using a ChangeSet.
+Keep all existing parameters, unless they are specified by `--answer-file` and/or `--parameter`.
 If there are new parameters in the template and they are not specified, the user will be prompted for their values, unless `--no-interactive` is specified, in which case an error will be displayed.

+The user is prompted interactively to accept the ChangeSet, unless `--no-interactive` is set. `--force` can be specified to automatically accept the changes.
+If `--dry-run` is set, the changes are automatically rejected after being displayed, which can be useful for seeing what the impact of a template change might be in a given environment.

 ### Options